 Allen-Masters Syndrome: Allen-Masters syndrome is a condition in which the tissue stabilizing and holding the uterus in place in the pelvis is damaged.
 While the upper part of the uterus is steady, the lower part does not stretch and can cause pain in the cervix.

 Stress, anxiety, obesity and alcohol consumption have also been observed in some cases, but not on a general scale.

 Symptoms of Dysmenorrhea

 Cinnamon: Cinnamon is one of the oldest spices known to man.
-This spice also has medicinal properties which include pain relieving during menstrual cramps, apart from other remedies such as reduction of LDL cholesterol, blood sugar levels, heart disease, and cancer fighting properties.
+This spice also has medicinal properties which include pain relieving during menstrual cramps, apart from other remedies such as the reduction of LDL cholesterol, blood sugar levels, heart disease, and cancer fighting properties.

-Aloe vera: Aloe vera is also one of the home remedies for dysmenorrhea.
+Aloe Vera: Aloe Vera is also one of the home remedies for dysmenorrhea.
 This is used during menstrual cramps.
-Aloe vera has the compound aloes which has been found to be effective in promoting sterility and disturbed menstrual activity, according to research conducted by Mitra et al.
+Aloe Vera has the compound aloes which has been found to be effective in promoting sterility and disturbed menstrual activity, according to research conducted by Mitra et al.

 Sesame Seeds: Sesame seeds have been recommended traditionally for menstrual problems, especially dysmenorrhea.
 Sesame seeds are also traditional native Indian seeds which are used extensively in Indian culture ranging from food and medicine to spirituality.